Take It to the Head

-"Take It to the Head" is a song by American hip hop producer DJ Khaled, released as the lead single from his sixth studio album, Kiss the Ring.
-The song features American singer Chris Brown, rappers Rick Ross, Lil Wayne and Trinidadian American rapper Nicki Minaj.
+"Take It to the Head" is a song by the American hip hop producer DJ Khaled, released as the lead single from his sixth studio album, Kiss the Ring.
+The song features Chris Brown, Rick Ross, Lil Wayne and Nicki Minaj.
 The song was premiered via DJ Khaled's Twitter on March 26, 2012.
 It was later released for digital download in the United States on April 3, 2012.
 The single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 digital copies.
 Musically, "Take It to the Head" is a hip hop song with elements of trap from Nicki Minaj, Lil Wayne and Rick Ross, and R&B from Chris Brown.

 Critical reception

 David Jeffries highlighted it and wrote a positive description: " Nicki Minaj joins labelmate Wayne, along with Chris Brown and Rick Ross, for "Take It to the Head," a song perfect for rainy days as the lyricists go from sullen to champion over a slow-rolling Runners production."
 BBC music said of the single, "Single Take It to the Head, meanwhile, is oddly ineffectual considering the talent showcased.
 Rick Ross comes off lackadaisical, Nicki Minaj offers far from her greatest verse, a mumbling Lil Wayne's mouth sounds fuller of iced grill than usual, while Khaled hollers unselfconsciously over the whole palaver like an actual ghetto Tim Westwood."
 Mark Bozzer also wrote a positive review: "the Runners/Khaled-produced bachelorette party favourite, "Take It To The Head," featuring Breezy, Rozay, Nicki Minaj and Weezy."
 XXL panned the song noting it incapable of recapturing the magic of last album’s lead single but he also wrote that it's better than today’s average radio record: "appreciate in listening value over time."